-The test will take place on Friday, 1 December 2017, 4-6pm.
-The test actually starts at 4:10pm, but please show up at 4pm to have time to get settled.
+The test will take place on Friday, November 30th, 4-6pm.
+The test actually starts at 4:10pm, but show up early to get settled if you can.

-If you were pre-approved to write at an alternate time, you should have already received an email with your location.
+If you have been approved to write at a different time, you should have received an email from Alfonso telling you the location.
 For everybody else, your location depends on your last name:

 You need to understand concepts and to be able to do computations.
 Keep in mind that when it comes to simple computations, there is no such thing as partial marks.
 You either can do them or you cannot.

-You need to know the theory.
+You also need to know the theory.
 Specifically, you need to be able to: